iamjx99/Michelin-Sentiment-Analysis/README.md

 While the full dissertation contains extensive academic analysis, this portfolio edition reorganises and distills the study into a clean, project-oriented format tailored for practical demonstration.

-The project investigates how public sentiment from **Yelp** reviews aligns—or diverges—from expert evaluations in the **Michelin Guide**.
+The project investigates how public sentiment from **Yelp** reviews aligns or diverges from expert evaluations in the **Michelin Guide**.

 By combining:
 - Exploratory Data Analysis